Year of Call 1994 Year of Silk 2008

 "Very professional, diligent and dedicated."
 "A genuine expert in his area who can always be relied on for clear, quality advice and a comprehensive strategy." - Chambers UK 2019

-Murdo MacLeod QC specialises in criminal law, with an emphasis on corporate financial, health and safety, and other regulatory prosecutions, where he is instructed for trials and in an advisory capacity.
-He acts for major clients in the aviation, oil & gas, construction and marine industries.
+Murdo MacLeod QC specialises in health and safety, corporate financial and other regulatory prosecutions, where he is instructed for trials and in an advisory capacity.
+He has acted for major clients in the construction, healthcare, aviation, oil & gas and marine industries.
 He has also been instructed by numerous organisations, including the Scottish Prison Service and various police forces and local authorities.

 Notable recent acquittals in criminal trials include Andy Coulson in his trial for perjury and Yousif Badri, a Doctor charged with terrorism offences.
 He has served as Crown Counsel and Senior Crown Counsel and, as junior counsel, represented the second accused, Lamin Fhimah, in the Lockerbie trial in the Netherlands.